 Introducing a system that encourages employees to regularly reflect on past actions in order to inform future actions is great but is easily undermined if the reward mechanism promotes different behaviour.
 Using these check-ins to set salary or compensation is not conducive to creating an environment of honest interaction between employees and their managers, which is what results in actual learning and improvement.
 We believe the way forward is through making sure your teams are having regular, honest and useful discussions about performance that fit into their workflow, or as we call it Performance Development.
 Helping managers get into the habit of consistent coaching conversations with their reports or between team members should be the primary aim of any new performance management initiative.

 Often the objection to a shift in a less formal performance development system is that compensation is normally tied to performance management systems.
 Results from a recent McKinsey survey show that effective performance management is more likely when organisations separate compensation conversations from formal evaluations.
 We agree with this.
 To generate a truly honest coaching conversation where failures are talked about and learned from, compensation shouldn’t be involved as it prohibits employees from feeling safe to make mistakes in the name of progression or even asking for an honest view of where they might improve.
-When setting up CoachBot, we often have purpose, goals and behaviours sessions, so teams can work out what is important to them and therefore the best way to improve performance.
-In a recent 3 month pilot of CoachBot teams we worked with were 19% clearer on their expected behaviours and discussed openly how they can work better as a team, which led to a 12% improvement in perceived performance in less than 6 weeks.
+When setting up CoachBot, we often have purpose, goals and behaviours conversations, so teams can work out what is important to them and therefore the best way to improve performance.
+In a recent 3 month pilot of CoachBot, teams we worked with were 19% clearer on their expected behaviours and openly discussed how they can work better as a team, which led to a 12% improvement in perceived performance in less than 6 weeks.
+In the performance management world that's a huge return on investment.
 Creating an environment of constant learning, honesty and improvement is half the battle when it comes to improving performance and this comes from regular, honest discussions within the team and on a one to one level.
 If managers can have these kinds of discussions with their employees, they can not only understand how their employee is doing, but they can help improve their performance as the process goes on.
-Our new 1 to 1 meeting feature within CoachBot helps create these kinds of discussions, as it allows both manager and employee to set the agenda before the meeting, therefore making sure both parties get what they want from the meeting.
+Our new 1-1 meeting feature within CoachBot helps create these kinds of discussions, as, among other things, it allows both manager and employee to set the agenda before the meeting, therefore making sure both parties get what they want from the meeting.

 You don’t have to ‘change paradigms’ or ‘transform processes’ to successfully develop performance.
-If HR leaders can simply help create regular coaching conversations between managers and their teams then performance management will naturally become a process of performance development — not overnight but certainly over a few weeks.
+If HR leaders can help create regular coaching conversations between managers and their teams then performance management will naturally become a process of performance development — not overnight but certainly over a few weeks.
+This is particularly true for new managers.
+If HR can facilitate a great leadership development programme for entry level managers when habits are still forming then the incremental impact of the programme will last for years.
 The incremental impact that coaching conversations has was echoed by Simon, a manager in a large multinational bank after a few weeks using CoachBot,

-“Lots of examples where people are behaving subtly differently.
+“[There are] lots of examples where people are behaving subtly differently.
 People are aware of where the niggles are and are hitting them on the head.
 That’s really positive.
 But none of this gets fixed over a month or two months.
-After a year I’d expect it to fundamentally change.”
+After a year I’d expect it to fundamentally change”.